jackmcdonnell713/Sustainability_Group/README.md

 Once both independent and dependent variables were created and concatenated into a single dataframe, we did some data scrubbing (dropping columns with null values, transposing the dataframe, renaming columns, etc).

 ### Database Storage
 Postgres SQL will be the Database storage we used but for our mockup this week we included a folder called "Resources" in our gitHub repository.
+This is where our provisional database is currently housed.

 ### Machine Learning
 SciKitLearn ML library is the machine learning dependencies we used for our intial model, which is a linear regression model.